sz3/libcimbar/DETAILS.md

 The reason for complexity is multi-fold:
 * we have to reverse the interleave, to reassemble the file contents in the right order
-* we also decode the cells out of order, because the image hash's `distance` metric is also a *confidence* metric.
+* we also decode the cells out of order, because the image hash's `distance` metric is also a (inverted) *confidence* metric.
 To minimize errors, we want to decode cells we are more confident about before cells we are less confident about.
 * the distance/confidence is used in combination with `drift` -- an (x,y) offset -- that tracks the local distortion for upcoming decodes.
-When we have higher confidence in a cell, its drift is prefered over a lower confidence result's.
+When we have higher confidence in a cell, its drift is preferred.

 ### Reasons for errors